MaximeZmt/MaximeZmt/README.md

 #### Here you will find key projects I've worked on!

 Curious about me ?
-Send me an e-mail at maxime.zammit at epfl.ch
+Send me an e-mail at maxime.zammit at alumni.epfl.ch
 <!-- visit my website [here](#)-->
 Want to connect ? <a href="https://www.linkedin.com/in/maxime-zmt?utm_source=website" target="blank"><img align="center" src="assets/linkedin_logo.svg" alt="" height="30" width="40" /></a>